« View All Posts

 Kelli has been in the trucking industry since 2003.
 She got her start working in compliance for a trucking carrier that specialized in government freight.
 She has been the compliance manager with ATS since 2017.

-So you’ve failed a random Department of Transportation (DOT) drug test or alcohol screening and you’re trying to figure out what to do next.
+Have you failed a random Department of Transportation (DOT) drug test or alcohol screening and you’re trying to figure out what to do next?
 You’ve come to the right place.

 UrineSample

-Reasonable suspicion screenings can only be administered by company employees if a driver is suspected of being under the influence.
+Reasonable suspicion drug screenings can only be administered by company employees if a driver is suspected of being under the influence.
 Only trained employees can report this behavior and request a screening.
-Post-accident testing is only required if it is classified as a DOT accident and there is a fatality or you receive a citation for a moving violation.

-Per DOT regulations, trucking companies are required to test 50 percent of drivers annually for drugs and 10 percent of drivers annually for alcohol.
+Per DOT regulations, trucking companies are required to test at least 25 to 50 percent of drivers annually for drugs and 10 percent of drivers annually for alcohol.

 Each company rolls this out differently.
-They may test quarterly or monthly, but drivers are randomly selected.
+Carriers may test quarterly or monthly, but drivers are randomly selected.
 Once a driver is selected for a random test, their dispatcher is notified and they schedule the driver for the test.
-Drivers do not get more than an hour’s notice; they’re required to get the test done immediately; it should be the next thing they do.
+Drivers do not get more than an hour’s notice.
+Drivers are required to get the test done immediately; it should be the next thing they do.

-Failing to go to the clinic for immediate testing can be treated as a refusal.
+Failing to go to the clinic for immediate testing can be treated as a refusal, as can delays in getting the test.
 Refusal to take a drug or alcohol test is treated the same way as a positive test.

 Because there is a zero-tolerance policy for drugs, a random drug test can be required even when drivers are off-duty.
 An alcohol screening, on the other hand, cannot be administered unless a driver is on-duty.